Joe's Camera

 Local businesses

-Although the Kgalagadi Transfrontier park makes out the largest part of the economy there are lodges and other small businesses around the Park on South Africa, Namibia and Botswana that jointly forms a much larger local economy than the Kgalagadi Transfrontier park.
+Although the Kgalagadi Transfrontier park makes out the largest part of the economy there are lodges and other small businesses around the Park on South Africa, Namibia and Botswana that jointly forms a much larger local economy than the Kgalagadi Transfrontier park on its own.

 Category